womanonrails/womanonrails.com/_i18n/en/_posts/2021-10-20-good-programer.md

 ## Communication

 Communication is a big topic, especially in remote teams.
 The goal is to communicate proactively.
 In other words: _Tell, don't ask._ Try to accumulate all needed information in one message.
 Instead of doing a lot of short messages.
 It can be annoying and distracting.
 Of course, you don't need to talk about all the small details.
 Just give the overview.
 What is working, what not, where are the problems or uncertainties, on what you stuck.
 Communication is not only meetings or messages on the communicator.
-It's also how code is written, <a href="{{ site.baseurl }}/names-have-meaning" title="How to improve your names in the code?">naming convention</a>, comments, commit messages, PR/MR (pull requests/merge requests), tasks, or issue description.
+It's also how code is written, [naming convention]({{site.baseurl}}/names-have-meaning "How to improve your names in the code?"), comments, commit messages, PR/MR (pull requests/merge requests), tasks, or issue description.
 The idea is to know what was done, even after a few months or years later.
 You read all information you have, and you don't need to ask what is going on.
 You know that based on existing documentation.

 ## Curiosity